marjames98/react-todos/README.md

 **Function-Based Component**

 Notice that `create-react-app` gave you a function-based `App` component to start with.
-Let's roll with this for the remainder of this component.
+Let's roll with this for the remainder.

 Change the contents of your `App` component's return statement to the following: